top of page

 This shows all the marks of positive thinking and/or prosperity gospel quackery—the tradition of selling either New Age or ultra-consumerist-neo-Pentecostal healing oils, blessed prayer fetishes, healing crystals, mantras, etc.

-Insofar as Trump has a credible claim to having any religious or moral orientation whatsoever—although yesterday Lucinda Williams released a song denying this—this is rooted in the positive thinking and/or prosperity gospel tradition.
-Trump got there less through his current Pentecostal bedmates or the New Age, and more from a famous New York preacher, Norman Vincent Peale, who self-identified as a mainstream Presbyterian.
+Insofar as Trump has a credible claim to having any religious or moral orientation whatsoever—although yesterday Lucinda Williams released a song denying that he even has a soul—this is rooted in the positive thinking and/or prosperity gospel tradition.
+Trump got there less through New Agers nor his current neo-Pentecostal bedmates in the Christian Nationalist orbit, and more from a famous New York preacher, Norman Vincent Peale, who self-identified as a mainstream Presbyterian.

-But all these are fingers on the same hand.
+All these are fingers on the same hand.
 Genesis II is like a strange experiment in decorating one of the fingernails.
-Sadly, in this Alice through the looking glass world, this all does “make perfect sense” to me.
+If we want to understand the "full fist" we must grasp an emerging fusion between New Age, prosperity gospel and "classic" New Christian Right leaders like Jerry Falwell.
+Sadly, in this Alice through the looking glass world, it all does make a kind of “sense."
+Pulling on the Genesis II thread may help us grasp it.

 • Facebook